locnnil/workshop/docs/reference/workspace_refresh.rst

 -h, --help

-  Print help message for the command.
+  Print the help message for the command.

 -p, --project <DIRECTORY>